SanjaBozic/TkinterCalculator/README.md

 - clearing the input (C and CE)

 **Issues**:
-- with negative numbers - can output a negative number but for example if the negative number in the calculation in the calc is first (-2+5) it crashes
+- with negative numbers - can output a negative number but for example if the negative number in the calculation is first it crashes: "-2+5"
 - if empty after/before dot (no number) - works but does not add 0 after/before dot

 **Using**: